groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/gif-to-potx.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-GIF"
+        - icon: "far fa-image"
           title: " About GIF File Format"
           content: |
             A GIF or Graphical Interchange Format is a type of highly compressed image.
 Owned by Unisys, GIF uses the LZW compression algorithm that does not degrade the image quality.
-For each image GIF typically allow up to 8 bits per pixel and up to 256 colours are allowed across the image.
-In contrast to a JPEG image, which can display up to 16 million colours and fairly touches the limits of the human eye.
-Back when the internet emerged, GIFs remained the best choice because they required low bandwidth and compatible for the graphics that consume solid areas of colour.
-An animated GIF combines numerous images or frames into a single file and displays them in a sequence to generate an animated clip or a short video.
-The colour limitations are up to 256 for each frame and are likely to be the least suitable for reproducing other images and photographs with colour gradient.
+For each image GIF typically allow up to 8 bits per pixel and up to 256 colors are allowed across the image.
+In contrast to a JPEG image, which can display up to 16 million colors and fairly touches the limits of the human eye.

           link: "https://docs.fileformat.com/image/gif/"

     format:
         # format loop
-        - icon: "far fa-file-POTX"
+        - icon: "far fa-file-powerpoint"
           title: " About POTX File Format"
           content: |
             Files with .POTX extension represent Microsoft PowerPoint template presentations that are created with Microsoft PowerPoint 2007 and above.
 This format was created to replace the POT file format that is based on the binary file format and is supported with PowerPoint 97-2003.
 The files generated can be used to create presentations that have same layout and other settings required to be applied to new files.
 These settings can include styles, backgrounds, colour palette, fonts and defaults.
 Such files are generated in order to create ready-to-use template files for official use.